Martin Dugas

 Martin Dugas (born 15 October 1972) is a Canadian former soccer player who spent a total of 12 years as a professional.
-He last coaches the Edmonton Drillers.
+He last coached the Edmonton Drillers.

 Career

 Club career

 Dugas was an OUA soccer West Division All-Star in 1991 playing for McMaster University.

-Dugas played for hometown side St. Catharines Wolves before joining Dutch club SC Cambuur.
+Dugas played for his hometown side St. Catharines Wolves from 1987 until 1993 before joining Dutch club SC Cambuur.
 Had brief stints with FC St. Pauli in Germany and Watford in England (although he never made a first-team league appearance with the Hornets.)
-In the fall of a 1996, he returned to Canada where he signed with the Edmonton Drillers of the National Professional Soccer League.
+In the fall of 1996, he returned to Canada where he signed with the Edmonton Drillers of the National Professional Soccer League.
 He would spend most of the rest of his career playing outdoor soccer during the summer and indoor soccer during the winter.
 He would play for the Driller until the start of the 2000–2001 NPSL season.
 That year, he began the season in Edmonton until traded to the Detroit Rockers after nine games.
 He finished the season with Detroit, then played from 2001 to 2003 with the Milwaukee Wave.
 In 2003, the Monterrey Fury selected Dugas in the NPSL Expansion Draft, then traded him to the Dallas Sidekicks for the 2003–2004 indoor season.
 He also played for the Toronto Lynx through the 1998 season USISL season.
 In May 1999, he signed with the Staten Island Vipers in the USL A-League.
 The Vipers folded at the end of the season.
 He then played for the Montreal Impact in 2001 USL A-League.
 In 2002, he played for the Calgary Storm, also in the USL A-League.
-In 2007 moved then to Edmonton Drillers and signed a contract as Player-Coach.
+In 2007 moved to Edmonton Drillers and signed a contract as Player-Coach.